DenverArtMuseum/mayer-2023/content/hoobler.md

 [^10]: A journal entry dated December 14, 1910, states that two jadeites and sixty-seven gold ornaments were received.
 Anderson Journal records, vol. 1, p.
 40, Walters Art Museum Library and Archives.
 The Anderson Journal is named after James C. Anderson, superintendent of Henry Walters’s Baltimore art gallery and collections.
 The journal has two volumes that encompass the years 1908–32.
 For more on this source, see Elissa O’Loughlin, “Our Mr. Anderson,” *The Journal of the Walters Art Museum* 70–71 (2012–2013): 137–42.

-[^11]: George Kunze to Henry Walters, December 29, 1910, Walters Correspondence with Tiffany & Co., Walters Art Museum Library and Archives.
+[^11]: George Kunz to Henry Walters, December 29, 1910, Walters Correspondence with Tiffany & Co., Walters Art Museum Library and Archives.

 [^12]: Anderson Journal Records, vol. 1, p.
 41, entry dated January 11, 1911.